 Aboriginal Student Bursary

-Awarded annually to an aboriginal student.
+Established by the Sisters of Charity - Halifax, the Aboriginal Student Bursary is awarded annually to an Aboriginal student.
 Preference will be given to a female returning to studies as a mature student.

 A. Edwin Emery Memorial Endowed Bursary